helm/charts/stable/redis-cluster/README.md

 $ helm install stable/redis-cluster
 ```

+By default this chart install one master pod containing redis master container and sentinel container, 2 sentinels and 1 redis slave.

 ## Introduction

 This chart bootstraps a [Redis](https://github.com/bitnami/bitnami-docker-redis) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.